Chaine-de-Blocs/rhizome/doc/en/README.md

 The goal of **Rhizome** is to produce an new modular cryptocurrency, that can be used for create new cryptocurrency without affecting the decentralized network.
 **Rhizome** is an spiritual descendant of [Bitcoin](https://github.com/bitcoin/bitcoin) (0.15.1)

+# Glossary

+This lexicon is not general and is valid only in this context.

+**Cryptocurrency** : Is à protocol and some data, like genesis block, block time, ...
+Exemple : [Monero](https://github.com/monero-project/monero) is the cryptocurrency and [Cryptonote](https://cryptonote.org/) is the protocol.
+Sometimes people use cryptocurrency for say protocol.

+**Secondary Cryptocurrency** (when talking of a cryptocurrency or cryptocurrency protocol) : Is a cryptocurrency or cryptocurrency protocol based on an other.
+Exemple : [Litecoin](https://github.com/litecoin-project/litecoin) is a fork of [Bitcoin](https://github.com/bitcoin/bitcoin)

+**Node** : A computer running the program that allows to access and interact with the blockchain.

+**Full Node** : A node which is accessible from the WAN (a node which is directly on the internet or which redirects the traffic of the ports of connection to itself is with the upnp or a static redirection), that allows the other nodes to contact it to obtain blockchain or send tx, it allows to have a better responsiveness in the link to the network and to contribute to it.

+**Boot Node** : This is a special node that is often maintained by the main developers, this node does not necessarily serve the blockchain but is used as a meeting point by newcomers.

+**Protocol** : Set of rules that states how a network should communicate.
+This includes the block structure, the transaction structure, and the consensus rule that synchronizes the decentralized network.
+Exemple : [Cryptonote](https://cryptonote.org/) is a protocol.

+**Secondary Protocol** : A Protocol created by a user of **Rhizome**.

+**Master Protocol** : The main protocol of **Rhizome**.

+**Network** : Decentralized network using the master protocol.

+**Network Topology** : All the nodes.